dtudk/pythonsupport-page/docs/learn-more/vscode/python-script.rst

         .. tab-item:: MacOS

-            1. Press the "File" button in the top left corner of your screen.
+            1. Press the :menuselection:`File` button in the top left corner of your screen.
-            2. Select "Save" or "Save As..." from the dropdown menu.
+            2. Select :menuselection:`Save` or :menuselection:`Save As...` from the dropdown menu.
             3. Choose a location and name for your file, then save it.

             .. image:: ../images/saveFileMac.png